wordofwarning/wordofwarning.org/current/2020-emergencystopgap/index.md

 #### Venue + Booking Details
 Date: Thursday 27 February 2020, 6pm-10pm (*last entry at 9pm*)
 Venue: <a href="http://www.niamos.space" target="_blank">NIAMOS</a>, use side door on Chichester Rd, Hulme, Manchester M15 5EU
-Tickets: NO booking required, Pay What You Decide in person on the night.<br>Entry: come and go as you please; some works may have a limited capacity with either sign-up sheets on the night or operating first-come, first-served.
+Tickets: NO booking required, Pay What You Decide in person on the night.<br>Entry: come and go as you please; some works have a limited capacity operating first-come, first-served.
 Enquiries: 07488 308 111 (*on the night*) / 0161 232 6086 (*during weekday office hours*)

 #### Access Information
-Age Advisory: 18+ (mainly aimed at adults; parental/guardian discretion).<br>Warnings: some works may disturb, specific content warnings will be available [here](/warnings) as soon as possible.<br>Access: uses a number of different spaces and formats — some seated, some standing, some spoken word, some visual, some limited capacity, some participatory. **We apologise but due to the nature of the NIAMOS building, some works may not have step-free access.**<br>Specific age + access info: please get in touch with us by emailing <mailto:info@habmcr.org> or call 0161 232 6086 during weekday office hours.
+Age Advisory: 18+ (mainly aimed at adults; parental/guardian discretion).<br>Warnings: some works may disturb, for specific content warnings please click [here](/warnings).<br>Access: uses a number of different spaces and formats — some seated, some standing, some spoken word, some visual, some limited capacity, some participatory. **We apologise but due to the nature of the NIAMOS building, some works may not have step-free access.**<br>Specific age + access info: please get in touch with us by emailing <mailto:info@habmcr.org> or call 0161 232 6086 during weekday office hours.

 #### More
 Manchester's micro-marathon of the bizarre, the bold + the beautiful pops-up with a night of curiosities amidst the decaying splendour of Hulme's NIAMOS…